"Be Patient and Trust Jehovah"

 There are many who still find joy in attending the meetings and sharing in the preaching work.
 Don't you remember the happiness you had in participating in those things?
 Joy is a fruitage of the spirit and Jehovah has build joy into our doing his will.
 We can lose some of that joy because of personal problems that may plague us at present, making us perhaps feel useless, but that doesn’t mean we no longer have God’s spirit.
 Jehovah may not remove our problems immediately, but we can be certain that he will help us to endure, even with joy.
 Even if we can no longer do all the things we once did, he blesses us now with a calmness, and the joy of having a preview of what everyone else is also bound to learn soon.
 Then, at that time, we will be able to assist and comfort those who will likewise need help, just as we needed it.
 (Ezek.
 14:23) Can you imagine the joy you will experience when you will be able to talk about these things freely, with Jehovah's blessing, and bring the same joy and hope to others?

-Please keep in mind that the present troubles that we are experiencing within God's household, including the testing of our faith, must occur for Jehovah foretold it.
-Otherwise, "how would the Scriptures be fulfilled that it must take place this way?"
+Please keep in mind that the present troubles that we are experiencing within God's household, including the testing of our faith, must occur for Jehovah foretold it; otherwise, "how would the Scriptures be fulfilled that it must take place this way?"
 (Matt.
 26:54; Luke 21:22) "You know that you learn to endure by having your faith tested."
-May Jehovah therefore help you all to endure as you continue to be patient and trust in him, not growing weary, but with full confidence that you will receive all that he has promised.
-(James 1:3, CEV; Rev. 2:2,3)
+May Jehovah therefore help you to endure, as he does all who continue loyal to him, being patient and trusting in him, not growing weary; but with full confidence that you will receive all that he has promised.
+(James 1:3, CEV; Rev. 2:2-3)